 4. All facts submitted for review must be independently verifiable.

 5. A good quality, reproducible photo of nominee—a high resolution digital photo is preferred.

 A judging committee will review all applications.
 The committee will make final selections based on how the nominee's contributions met the criteria of record setting or pioneering efforts.
-A maximum of five candidates will be inducted in February 2023.
-Announcement of inductees will be made by January 2023, and the induction ceremony will be held at the 33rd Annual International Women in Aviation Conference at in Long Beach, California during the Pioneer Hall of Fame Ceremony on Saturday, February 25, 2023.
+A maximum of five candidates will be inducted in March 2024.
+Announcement of inductees will be made by January 2024, and the induction ceremony will be held at the 34rd Annual International Women in Aviation Conference in Orlando, Florida during the Pioneer Hall of Fame Ceremony on Saturday, March 23, 2024.